 DiVito is a frequent speaker and author on a variety of topics related to trial and appellate advocacy and issues of concern to judges and the justice system.
 Four of his most recent articles are accessible on his firm's website:

 In May 2013, DiVito gave the commencement address to the graduating class of Loyola University of Chicago School of Law, and was awarded the honorary degree of Doctor of Laws.
+Also in 2013, he was admitted into the Class of Distinguished Cousellors, and was additionally honored by being chosen to give the response on behalf of the new members.
 In 2011, the Illinois State Bar Association's Academy of Illinois Lawyers inducted DiVito into its Class of Laureates.
 Also in 2011, Treatment Alternatives for Safe Communities (TASC) honored him with its Justice Leadership Award.
 At its gala dinner in 2008, the Illinois Bar Foundation honored him with its Distinguished Award for Excellence.
 In 1995, Loyola University of Chicago School of Law awarded him the Loyola Medal of Excellence, and in 2007 it honored him with its Distinguished Jurist Award.
 In 1997, St. Ignatius College Prep presented him its Award of Excellence in the Field of Law.
 In 1997, he received the Justinian Society of Lawyers Award of Excellence.
 In 2002, he received the Illinois Judges Association’s Lifetime Achievement Award and in 2012 its Harold Sullivan Award.
 In 2011, the Illinois Judges Foundation named him its honored guest at its Spring Reception and presented him its Award of Appreciation.
 In both 2013 and 2000, he received the Illinois State Bar Association’s Board of Governors’ Award and, in 1999, its Virgil E. Tipton, Jr. Publications Award.
 The eldest of four children of Italian immigrants, in 2005 he received the Leonardo da Vinci Award for Excellence in Jurisprudence from the Order Sons of Italy in America.
 He has received numerous other awards and certificates of appreciation.

 In addition to his professional activities, DiVito enjoys reading, playing tennis, skiing, and time with his family.
-He and his wife of 44 years reside in Glenview, Illinois, where he serves on the Board of Fire and Police Commissioners (since 2002).
+He and his wife of 45 years reside in Glenview, Illinois, where he serves as the chairman of the Board of Fire and Police Commissioners, on which he has served since 2002.
 They are the parents of three near-perfect daughters, a lawyer, a physician, and a nurse; the parents-in-law of three super sons-in-law, a lawyer, a physician, and a doctor of veterinarian medicine; and the grandparents of eight perfect grandchildren.